yljdeo19/online_shop/README.md

 # online_shop
-making an online shop website on java ee
+making an online shop website on python